2018 Tripura Legislative Assembly election: Background

-Their primary challengers came in the form of the Bharatiya Janata Party, which under the leadership of Narendra Modi was the governing party of India on a national level.
-The BJP is a nationalist, rightist party, whose policies directly oppose those of the Communists.
-However, the party claimed no seats, and a mere 1.5% of the vote, in the region's previous election.
-Despite the relatively small size of Tripura, the election took on additional significance on a national level as it was an acid test to gauge the successes of the BJP ahead of the following year's general election, and a chance to strip the communists, the party's "primary ideological enemy", of its stronghold.
+BJP built up its organisation in the state by engineering defections from the Left Front & Trinamool Congress (which in turn was engineering defections from the Congress based on dissatisfaction of local cadre with the party's decision to ally with CPI(M) in 2016 West Bengal legislative assembly election, a notable defector being Sudip Ray Barman).
+Despite the relatively small size of the state, the election took on additional significance on a national level as it was an acid test to gauge the successes of the BJP ahead of the following year's general election, and a chance to strip the communists, the party's "primary ideological enemy", of its last stronghold.

 Prior to the election, a number of workers of the BJP were murdered.
 The BJP alleged that the murders were committed by CPI(M) members, which the party denies.

+With loosing this state, the CPI(M) party had only Kerala left under its rule in India.

 Schedule

 The Election Commission of India announced that the Legislative Assembly elections in Tripura would be held on 18 February 2018 and the results would be announced on 3 March 2018.